 Welcome to our Reception Home Learning page!

 If you are isolating at home, please take a look at the following activities which will support your child's learning.
 The activities provided below are split into the 7 areas of the Early Years Curriculum and can be done in any order.
-They cover 2 full weeks and mirror what we are learning in school so your child will not be missing out!
-In addition to these activities, you can also access your child's reading books through the Bug Club website.
+They mirror what we are learning in school so your child will not be missing out!.

 If you have any questions or queries please contact your child's teacher on the following class emails: